Stocks Fall as U.S. Plots New Tariffs on EU

 "We moved from progress on China to a new front in Europe," said Willie Delwiche, an investment strategist at Robert W. Baird & Co.
 "This is almost one step backwards away from some degree of policy certainty."

-The S&P 500 fell 0.5% midday Tuesday as investors assessed the Trump administration's latest move, putting the broad index on pace to notch its first daily decline in nine trading sessions.
+The S&P 500 fell 0.6% Tuesday afternoon as investors assessed the Trump administration's latest move, putting the broad index on pace to notch its first daily decline in nine trading sessions.

-But any uncertainty around trade threatens to unravel some, if not all, of that progress, analysts warned.
+But uncertainty around trade threatens to unravel some, if not all, of that progress, analysts warned.

 Part of the problem is trade's impact on global growth.
 The International Monetary Fund on Tuesday again cut its world-wide economic growth forecasts for 2019 to 3.3% from 3.5% in January.
 The IMF said its decision was partly due to "trade tensions and tariff hikes between the United States and China," as well as a decline in business confidence and a tightening of financial conditions.